 Have you ever created something that just made you giggle?
 That is me today!
 This easy cow craft is just too adorable for words.
 And I hope that you like it too.
-Even better, this adorable cow kids’ craft is part of a collection of barnyard animals that we are making throughout this week.
+Even better, this super cute cow craft is part of a a bigger collection of triangle farm animal crafts.
 Check out the rest of the barnyard crew: PIG, SHEEP, HORSE, and ROOSTER.

 SUPPLIES FROM THE BAG

 - White paint

 - Elmers glue

 - Medium pompom

 - Scraps of black, brown, white and pink construction paper